 The 6633 Arctic Ultra is without doubt an event that takes place in the most extreme of environments renowned for both the severe cold and the high winds that you are likely to encounter.
 The choice of equipment and clothing on the market can be a little confusing, but one factor prevails throughout your kit choosing....
 Quality counts!!
 But even that will count for nothing if you haven't practiced and prepared your kit prior to taking part in the event.
 There is little point turning up to the start of the race with a lot of expensive quality gear if you don't know how and when to use it – so test, practice, test, practice, test, practice a lot before arriving in Whitehorse in March!!
 Knowing your kit is every bit as important as your physical fitness for the event, so don't skimp on this aspect of your preparations.

 The amount of kit required to stay safe in the Arctic will in all probability prohibit an athlete from actually carrying their equipment on their backs, so pulling a Pulk (sled) is really the only way to go.
-Using a Pulk will significantly negate the extra weight of kit required for this race, so the extra weight is not usually much of an issue when it comes to carrying the items required to safely complete the race.
+Using a Pulk will significantly negate the extra weight of kit required for this race, so the weight is not usually much of an issue when it comes to carrying the items required to safely complete the race.
 However, there are lines to be drawn between too little kit; too much kit and the right amount of kit.
-If you have any concerns with regards to this, please don't hesitate to contact the organiser who will do his utmost to provide you with the best advice he can.
+If you have any concerns with regards to this, please don't hesitate to contact the organiser who will provide you with the correct advice.

 So looking at Footwear and Clothing first.....